 Corfe Castle Village Stores sells local produce as well as familiar favourites for everything you need for a picnic.
 Corfe Castle also has a bakery from which you can grab hot pasties, sausage rolls and bacon baps, as well as freshly-made sandwiches, pastries and sweet treats.

 Restaurants, pubs and cafés

 The Greyhound or the Castle Inn in Corfe will set you up with a hearty pub lunch, or stop for a light lunch or coffee and cake at The Pink Goat or the model village.
 The Model Village Tea Room is popular with cyclists as there is ample space in the forecourt to park your bike and have an al fresco cooked breakfast or afternoon tea.

 If you’re walking the western end of the ridge, you’ll be near to both Church Knowle and Kimmeridge, where you can stop for a pub lunch in Church Knowle at the New Inn and a light lunch, cake or main meal at Clavell’s Restaurant in Kimmeridge.

 A popular walk over the Hills is from Corfe to Swanage – you can catch a bus or take the steam train to Corfe, stock up on supplies from the village shop, and walk back to Swanage, where there is a range of places to eat throughout the town.
-The nearest eateries to Ballard Down (the final stretch of the Hills) include beach-side dining options the Watering Hole and The Cabin, as well as The Crow’s Nest pub.
+The nearest eateries to Ballard Down (the final stretch of the Hills) include beach-side dining options The Cabin & Down the Beach cafe, as well as The Crow’s Nest pub.

 Toilet facilities en route

 As well as the pubs and café which are generally all very welcoming, there are public toilets along the way, the main ones of which are either in Swanage or Corfe Castle.